Reston and Northern Virginia Personal Injury Attorney

 “For those to whom much has been given, much is expected in return.”

 He views it as his responsibility to clients to go beyond the four corners of the legal process and to preserve or return to them their sense of self-worth and dignity after life has treated them unfairly.
 In short, we are all passengers on this earth, hurtling through space, with but one opportunity to make a difference in the lives of our fellow passengers – a chance we cannot waste on pettiness, selfish interests or a mistaken view of our own superiority.

 Along with Grief Therapist Mila Ruiza Tecala, Mr. Hall co-authored Grief and Loss: Identifying and Proving Damages in Wrongful Death Cases.
-In the book, Hall breaks down the stages of grief, identifying the lifelong effects of loss, particularly as they pertain to wrongful death cases brought before a judge and jury.
-Together, Hall and Tecala help readers identify the traits associated with sorrow and they provide commentary on how other legal counselors can best connect with grieving clients who are mourning the loss of a loved one.
+In the book, Mr. Hall breaks down the stages of grief, identifying the lifelong effects of loss, particularly as they pertain to wrongful death cases brought before a judge and jury.
+Together, Mr. Hall and Ms. Tecala help readers identify the traits associated with sorrow and provide commentary on how other legal counselors can best connect with grieving clients who are mourning the loss of a loved one.
 The book also includes helpful information about how these sorrows create life-altering experiences that can be presented in court as intangible damages.
 Highly recommended as one of the “best method[s] for presenting damages in wrongful death cases,” Grief and Loss perfectly exemplifies the level of skill and compassion Mr. Hall offers to every client he represents in Virginia.